msiampou/yago4-ext/README.md

 - YAGO: The YAGO4 knowledge base can be found here: https://yago-knowledge.org/downloads/yago-4.
 - GAG: The dataset of the Greek Administration Geography can be found at `data/GAG.tar.xz`.

-To extract the desired data from the YAGO4 knowledge base the bash scripts under the file `scripts` were utilized.
+To extract the desired data from the YAGO4 knowledge base the bash scripts under the `scripts` directory were utilized.
 The extracted files can be found at `data/YAGO4_extracted.tar.xz`.

 #### Extended Ontology